mmareqq/todo-app/README.md

 # Todo List App

-Made using React, tailwind, motion library
+Made using React, Tailwind, motion library

-Implemented local storage to store user data
+- local storage to store user data

-Inspired by Todoist app
+The design and data structure inspired by Todoist app

 ## learned